todd-trowbridge/movie-search/README.md

-## Movie Search with Favorites
+## Movie Search with Favorites by Todd Trowbridge

 ### Technologies Used
 - React
 - Redux
 - IMDB API

-A solo project by: Todd Trowbridge